evertramos/nginx-proxy-automation/.github/README.md

 ./test.sh your.domain.com
 ```

-Update the lines above with your domain name which must have the DNS poiting to your public IP address in your server
+Use your own domain name when testing this proxy and make sure your DNS is correctly configured.

 ## Video Tutorial 🎥